-A driver profile stores an end-user equently traveled routes.
+The Traffic Wizard application will feature a driver profile to store an end-user's frequently traveled routes.
 An individual route is selected by the user.
 The smartphone application allows the user to select route options such as notification method, trip start time, and trip end time.